-- Pine wood flooring

 - Decorative wood, tin and brick details from facades and porches

-- · Ceramic chimney pots
+- Ceramic chimney pots

 - Wrought-iron fencing and gates

-To date, about 361 individual items, 512 feet of wooden railing and wrought-iron fencing and 3,780 square feet of tin ceiling and pine wood flooring were salvaged during the soft stripping.
-An additional 3.1 tons of reusable materials were removed during deconstruction.
+To date, about 361 individual items, 512 feet of wooden railing and wrought-iron fencing and 3,780 square feet of tin ceiling and pine wood flooring have been salvaged during the soft stripping.
+An additional 3.1 tons of reusable materials have been removed during deconstruction.

-Recyclable items removed during deconstruction included:
+Recyclable items removed during deconstruction have included: